friemen/reactnet/README.md

 ### Network
 A map containing the following entries

 ```
   :id                  A string containing an identifier
   :links               Collection of links
   :rid-map             WeakHashMap {Reactive -> rid} (derived)
   :level-map           Map {rid -> topological-level} (derived)
   :links-map           Map {rid -> Seq of links} (derived)
+  :dont-complete       Map {Reactive -> c} of reactives that are not
+                       automatically completed as long as c > 0
+  :pending-completions A seq of reactives that will receive ::completed
+                       as soon as they are not contained in the
+					   :dont-complete map
 ```

 `rid` is a reactive identifier, an integer which is unique within a network.